danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 ## Charter/Bylaws and Declaration for a Spiritual Church Ministry

-**EXECUTED UNDER THE LAWS OF NATURE AND NATURE'S GOD IN ACCORDANCE WITH UNIVERSAL CONTRACT LAW**
+**EXECUTED UNDER THE LAWS OF NATURE AND NATURE'S SOURCE IN ACCORDANCE WITH UNIVERSAL CONTRACT LAW**

 ---